 - Walking Sandals: Keen Newport

 If you’re looking for a particular pair, use the links above you can jump right to it!
+Additionally, we’ll offer a few hiking tips if you’re new to the activity.

 Made by trusted brand Red Wing, the Irish Setter Elk Trackers are very stylish boots indeed.
 You can wear these either with contemporary hiking styles or even take them a step further with plus fours and traditional tweed attire.